Yaya-Cout/Nwagyu/src/reference/tutorial/4-snake-length.md

 void init_snake(snake_element_t original_location);
 ```

-In our `main.c` function, we will now init the snake before the main loop.
+In our `main.c` function, we will now initialize the snake before the main loop.

 At the top of the file, include the snake header